cdisc-org/cdisc-rules-engine/resources/schema/Operator.md

 ## equal_to

 Value comparison.
 Works for both string and number.
+Has optional parameter:

-Has optional parameter 'value is reference' when true, the value parameter specifies a column name whose content determines which column to compare against dynamically.
+- 'value_is_reference' when true, the value parameter specifies a column name whose content determines which column to compare against dynamically.
+- 'type_insensitive' when true, both values are converted to strings before comparison to handle type mismatches between string and numeric data.

 > --OCCUR = N